Consensys/permissioning-smart-contracts/README.md

 1. Run `truffle compile`
 1. Run `truffle migrate`

 After this step, you should have your Rules contract deployed on the network.
+This will also update the Ingress contract with the name and version of the Rules contract.

 ## Add and Remove Enodes to the whitelist
 1. Run `truffle console`